Sunday Morning (No Doubt song): Chart performance

 "Sunday Morning" was not released as a commercial single in the United States and therefore was ineligible to enter the Billboard Hot 100 chart.
 Despite its minimal commercial impression, the song charted on Billboard's Mainstream Top 40 airplay chart.
 The single peaked at number 35 during the magazine issue of June 20, 1997 and spent four weeks on the chart altogether.
 It became the fourth single from Tragic Kingdom to appear on the chart and is the group's lowest charting entry to date.
-Partridge reflected on the song's mediocre impact on the record charts positively, writing: "[it] didn’t chart as high, but the damage was done.
-Gwen was a major celebrity, No Doubt was on its way to becoming one of the decade’s biggest bands."
+Partridge reflected on the song's mediocre impact on the record charts positively, writing: "[it] didn't chart as high, but the damage was done.
+Gwen was a major celebrity, No Doubt was on its way to becoming one of the decade's biggest bands."

 In Canada, the single entered the RPM Top Singles chart at number 91 during the week of May 19, 1997.
 Its position improved weekly before reaching a peak of number 33 in it its tenth week.
 It also was ranked within the country's Adult Contemporary and Rock/Alternative songs charts, where it peaked at positions 41 and 21, respectively.
 The single achieved significant success in Australia, where it entered the ARIA Singles Chart.
 It debuted at number 45 during the listing ending June 1, 1997 and rose to its peak position at number 21 in its sixth week.
 In total, the song charted for nineteen consecutive weeks in Australia.
 At the annual year-end tally in 1997, "Sunday Morning" was listed as the year's 84th most successful song.
 It also received a gold certification from the ARIA that same year for shipments of 35,000 copies in that country.

 "Sunday Morning" also charted in several countries in Europe.
 On the UK Singles Chart published by the Official Charts Company, it debuted and peaked at number 50 on December 20, 1997.
 It became the fourth consecutive entry by the band from Tragic Kingdom, but also the lowest performing one.
 On the Íslenski Listinn Topp 40 chart in Iceland, the single reached the number two position.
 It later became the country's tenth best-selling song of 1997.
 In Scotland, the song reached number 42 on the singles chart.
-In Poland and Sweden, the song peaked at numbers 40 and 55, respectively.
+In Sweden, the song peaked at number 55.